 Conducting Public Data Advocacy Efforts

 Representatives from APDU regularly meet with members, partners, and policymakers and staff to discuss issues that affect public data.
 You can be a powerful advocate on statistical issues in Congress.
-See Communicating with Congress: How to Deliver the Message for more information.
+See Communicating with Congress: How to Deliver the Message and Dale Oak’s remarks at the 2017 APDU Annual Conference for more information.

 Representing APDU on Formal Committees and Consortia